versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Router.md

 #### router.on("workerclose")
 {: #router-on-workerclose .code}

-Emitted when the worker this router belongs to is closed.
+Emitted when the worker this router belongs to is closed for whatever reason.
 The router itself is also closed.

 ```javascript
 router.on('workerclose', () =>